phillllymon/checkMatey/README.md

         }
         </div>
 ```
-The variable ```js this.flipped ``` determines which class the board div will have, and this css ensures the squares appear in the correct order:
+The variable ```this.flipped``` determines which class the board div will have, and this css ensures the squares appear in the correct order:
 ```css
       .board {
           display: flex;